Gabbert leads Miami (Ohio) to Frisco Football Classic win - WHIZ News

 Miami: The RedHawks were a two-point conversion away from winning the MAC East.
 They extended their streak of seasons at .500 or better to four straight.

 North Texas: The loss ended a five-game Mean Green winning streak following a 1-6 start, and leaves them with their third straight losing season.
-Coach Sean Littrell is 0-5 in bowls in six seasons.
+Littrell is 0-5 in bowls in six seasons.

 More AP college football: https://apnews.com/hub/college-football